Yelp/mrjob/docs/guides/configs-all-runners.rst

     :default: ``None``

     Interpreter to launch your script with (e.g. ``'ruby'``).
 Change this if you're using a language other than Python.
+This will also be used to query the script about steps unless you set :mrjob-opt:`steps_interpreter`.

 .. mrjob-opt::
     :config: python_bin